mithunkk/jquery-plugins/docs/json.md

 directly to a VCS program without any modification.
 It should not be a url to an html project page that you put in your browser.
 It's for computers.

-## scripts

-The "scripts" member is an object hash of script commands that are run at various times in the lifecycle of your package.
-The key is the lifecycle event, and the value is the command to run at that point.

-See `npm help scripts` to find out more about writing package scripts.

-## config

-A "config" hash can be used to set configuration parameters used in package scripts that persist across upgrades.
-For instance, if a package had the following:

-    { "name" : "foo"
-    , "config" : { "port" : "8080" } }

-and then had a "start" command that then referenced the `npm_package_config_port` environment variable, then the user could override that by doing `npm config set foo:port 8001`.

-See `npm help config` and `npm help scripts` for more on package configs.

 ## dependencies

 Dependencies are specified with a simple hash of package name to version range.
 The version range is EITHER a string which has one or more space-separated descriptors, OR a range like "fromVersion - toVersion"

-**Please do not put test harnesses in your `dependencies` hash.**  See `devDependencies`, below.

 Version range descriptors may be any of the following styles, where "version" is a semver compatible version identifier.